Cisco-Kosha/dna-center/README.md

-# DNA Center

-The Intent REST API that exposes specific capabilities of the Cisco DNA Center platform.
+# Kosha Cisco DNA Center Connector
-The Intent API provides policy-based abstraction of business intent, allowing focus on an outcome rather than struggling with individual mechanisms steps.

 ![dna-center](images/dna-center.png)

+The Cisco DNA Center Intent REST API exposes specific capabilities of the Cisco DNA Center platform and provides policy-based abstraction of business intent, allowing focus on an outcome rather than struggling with individual mechanisms steps.

+Using the Kosha Webex Messaging connector, you can perform REST API operations to discover and control the network.
+For more information, see Intent API.
+Using the Webex Messaging API, your Kosha workflow or application can directly access the Webex platform to:

 ## Useful Actions

+You can use the Kosha Cisco DNA Center connector to perform to manage messages, rooms, teams, and people.

+Refer to the Kosha Cisco DNA Center connector [API specification](openapi.json) for details.

-### Know Your Domain
+### Know Your Network Domain

-Use the Know Your Network REST APIs to GET information about clients, sites, topology, devices, and issues; Create (POST) and manage (PUT, DELETE) sites, devices, IP Pools, edge and border devices, and authentication profiles.
+Use the Know Your Network API to perform GET operations for clients, sites, topology, devices, and issues You can also perform POST, PUT, and DELETE operations to create and manage sites, devices, IP Pools, edge and border devices, and authentication profiles.

 ### Site Management

-Use the Site Management APIs to do site design, adjust network settings, device onboarding, Software Image Management (SIM), Configuration Templates.
+Use the Site Management API to do site design, manage network settings, device onboarding, Software Image Management (SIM), and configuration templates.

 ### Operational Tasks

-Operational Tools enable access to manage backups, discover network devices, trace paths through the network, identify and discover network components using SNMP and other discovery protocols,
+Use the Operational Tools API to access and manage backups, discover network devices, trace paths through the network, identify and discover network components using SNMP and other discovery protocols.

 ### Policy

-The Cisco DNA Center platform enables creation of application policies used to reflect your organization's business intent and translates it into network-specific and device-specific configurations required by the different types, makes, models, operating systems, roles, and resource constraints of your network devices.
+Use the Policy API to create application policies used to reflect your organization's business intent and translates them into network-specific and device-specific configurations required by the different types, makes, models, operating systems, roles, and resource constraints of your network devices.

-## Endpoints

-Refer to the DNA Center connector [API specification](openapi.json) for details.

 ## Example Usage